140 Borough Road,

 No one has favorited this theater yet

-Cinemascope was installed in June 1955, but the final film, “Sea of Sand” was screened in 1959.
+CinemaScope was installed in June 1955 with the proscenium given as 30ft wide., but the final film, “Sea of Sand” starring Richard Attenborough was screened at the Embassy Cinema in 1959.
 Bingo usage followed, with (for a time) a separate nightclub in the former balcony.
-The latter has now closed, but bingo contines in the stalls and stage area of the former theatre.
+The latter has now closed, but bingo continued in the stalls and stage area of the former theatre until it closed on 30th December 2012.

 Just login to your account and subscribe to this theater